 Jewish Apple cake has always been one of my favorite desserts.

-Though this is a Passover cake because it is made with matzo meal, it is easily served in the fall for Rosh Hashanah.
+This is not that cake because it is made with matzo meal, though it is easily served in the fall for Rosh Hashanah.

 Made with a simple eggs, oil and matzo meal crust, the crust almost disappears into the apple filling leaving this a very moist apple cake.